nuejs/nue/packages/nuejs.org/docs/index.md

 </ul>
 ```

-The same functionality in a JavaScript monolith requires extensive setup:
+The same functionality in a JavaScript monolith requires extensive boilerplate, especially when types are involved:

 ```tsx.bad
 import type { BlogPost } from '@/types'